Lalupon

 Lalupon is a town on the outskirt of Ibadan, in the Lagelu Local Government of Oyo State.

-Lalupon was founded by Iragberi royal warlords, headed by Gudugba Isioye, a Prince and warlord from Iragberi, an ancient town in the present-day Egbedore Local Government of Osun State.
+Lalupon was founded by Iragberi royal warlords, headed by Gudugba Isioye, as a gateway town between Ibadan and Iwo.

+Etymology

 Lalupon was coined from the phrase "OLA NI PON" reflecting the majestic and royal influences of the Gudugba and other warriors who are mostly royals from various ancient towns of the Old Oyo Empires.

-Lalupon was built by the warlords as a gateway town between Ibadan and Iwo and a significant ally and reserve war camp during Ibadan war campaigns.

-People of Lalupon are known for their historic communal efforts.
-The building of a town hall, police station, connection of Lalupon reservoir to Asejire, Community Grammar School, Lalupon are just few of the numerous outcomes of communal activities of Lalupon people.
+Population and culture

 As at 2019, the population of Lalupon is about three hundred thousand, consisting of indigenes and non-indigenes who reside therein.
 This figure is consistent with the national bureau statistics and Nigerian population projections of '60s.
+The majority of the residents are Yoruba and they are evenly distributed in the practice of Muslim, Christian and traditional religions.